aedm/aedm.net/src/content/blog/2025-12-25-square-minus-square-2025-12-22/index.md

 I tried several coding agents to implement the following task:

 _There are two squares on a 2D plane, possibly overlapping.
-They not axis-aligned and have different sizes.
+They are not axis-aligned and have different sizes.
 Write a function that triangulates the area of the first square minus the area of the intersection._

 <div class="image-gallery">
   <figure>